pmatulis/maas-one/README.md

 ## Configure MAAS

-Connect to the MAAS host and run a script to configure MAAS:
+Configure MAAS by running a script that was transferred earlier:

-    ssh ubuntu@10.0.0.2
+    ssh ubuntu@10.0.0.2 ./config-maas.sh
-    ./config-maas.sh
-    exit

 ## Verify the web UI